vincehacks/REST-API/README.md

     most
   - 500 server side errors, cant recover come
 - i.e nothing found in the DB, send back 404
-- don’t violate the HTTP Protocol,
+- Don’t violate the HTTP Protocol,
-- send back the correct status codes for REST developers to understand how to fix the problems
+- Send back the correct status codes for REST developers to understand how to fix the problems

-#### Maven
+#### MAVEN

 - Maven is a build manager
-- the builds will use spring dependencies
+- The builds will use spring dependencies
 - everything is stored in `home/.m2/repository`
-- to run build: mvn test, build, package
+- To run build: `mvn test, build, package`

-# Restful Web Services in Spring (Instructor: Marnie)
+# RESTFUL WEB SERVICES IN SPRING

-#### What is REST?
+#### WHAT IS REST?

 - An architecture
 - It is a mass silently agreed to process